 Contact us online or call our offices today to set up your free consultation.

-Chapter 7 bankruptcy is often the best option if your income is too low to pay credit card bills, medical bills, utilities, payday loans or personal loans.
+Chapter 7 bankruptcy is often the best option if your income is too low to pay credit card bills, medical bills, , payday loans, or personal loans.
 The process is over in a few months, so you can begin rebuilding credit quickly.
-While you might have to sell property to help pay off creditors, there are Ohio bankruptcy exemptions that list types of property that cannot be sold.
-Exemptions can include your home, clothing, cars, pensions, alimony and child support, equipment used for work (like tools) and household furnishings.
-If you do not own a great deal of property, your possessions may all be exempt, qualifying you for a “no asset” case, and you may be able to keep your home, car and other items from being liquidated.
+While a Chapter 7 bankruptcy Trustee may be able to sell property to help pay off creditors, there are Ohio bankruptcy exemptions that list types of property that cannot be sold.
+Exemptions can include your home, clothing, cars, pensions, alimony, child support, equipment used for work (like tools), and household furnishings.
+If you do not own a great deal of property and your property falls within the bankruptcy exemptions, you will be able to keep your home, car, and other items from being liquidated.

 IRS, state, and local tax debts may be dischargeable through Chapter 7 bankruptcy if these debts meet certain requirements: